This RFP is now closed. For information about the grants made, please visit July 2022 Press Release.

 Submissions are due by February 15, 2022.
 Ploughshares Fund program staff will be reviewing all concept notes after the close of the submission deadline.
 The top 15-20 submissions as determined by Ploughshares Fund staff will be asked to submit a full proposal for consideration in the spring.
 We expect to award grants in June 2022.

 All submissions will only be accepted through our online portal.
 Follow these steps to access the concept note form:

-If you are having trouble with the portal or need accommodations please contact us at firstname.lastname@example.org.
+If you are unsure about the correct form, are having trouble with the portal, or need accommodations, please contact us at email@example.com

 During the RFP submission window, Ploughshares Fund will hold three 1-hour webinars on funding processes and funder relations for anyone who wants to learn more about applying for grants and working with foundations.
 There will be a presentation followed by a Q&A period about the presentation, Ploughshares Fund, and the RFP.

 - Please register for one of the three options held December 1, January 14, and February 7.

 - Ploughshares Fund staff are also available to conduct private briefings to your network/group upon request if none of the three webinar dates work for you.